AutomatedArchitecture/sirenofshame-uwp/readme.md

 For first time setup follow these instructions.
 You can skip various steps for subsequent deploys.

-1. Run `gulp pideploy` from Siren(optionally from the Task Runner Explorer window) to ensure SirenOfShame.Uwp.Server contains latest
-2. Deploy SirenOfShame.Uwp.MessageRelay so UI can communicate with Background App
+1. Deploy SirenOfShame.Uwp.MessageRelay so UI can communicate with Background App

     1. Set SirenOfShame.Uwp.MessageRelay as startup
     2. Solution Platform -> ARM